oracle/truffleruby/doc/user/compatibility.md

 #### Keyword arguments

-Keyword arguments don't have *very* low performance, but they are not.
+Keyword arguments don't have *very* low performance, but they are not optimised as other language features are.
 You don't need to avoid keyword arguments, but performance with them may not be what you would hope for.

 #### `ObjectSpace`